 Below we provide information about each of the main Spanish Islands.
 We also include the top cities, attractions and resorts.

 The super island of Tenerife is the largest of the Canary Islands and the most populated.
 This Spanish Island also welcomes more tourists than any of it’s sister islands.
 The capital here is Santa Cruz de Tenerife.
-This is also the joint capital of the Canary Islands.
+This is also the joint capital of the 7 Canary Islands archipelago of the Atlantic Ocean.

 For a great winter break, this is considered among most to be the best Canary Island which boasts many amazing attractions and resorts.
 Two of the best attractions here are Loro Parque and Siam Park.
 The awesome Mount Teide Volcano also lies on this island.